Canon 6D Mark II Comparison Review

 The Canon EOS 6D Mark II is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in June 2017 and is equipped with a full frame sensor.
 It offers a resolution of 26 megapixel.

 Is the Canon 6D Mark II a good camera?
-The 6D Mark II has a Camera Elo of 2830.
-This very strong rating puts it among the elite group of camera grand masters.
-The 6D Mark II ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 6D Mark II ranks among the top 30 percent.
+The 6D Mark II has a Camera Elo of 2904.
+This rating puts the 6D Mark II among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the 6D Mark II ranks among the top 40 percent.

 |Canon 6D Mark II|